What is Statistics?

 -

-- Discrete: Whole numbers only (Example: Number of students in a class).
+Different Kinds of Quantitative Variables - Discrete: Whole numbers only (Example: Number of students in a class).

 - Continuous: Can have fractions or decimals (Example: A person's weight).